 The GP2Y0D805 and GP2Y0D810 have an optional enable input that can be used to put the sensor into low-power mode.
 The Pololu carrier board connects this input to Vcc so that the sensor is always enabled, but you can solder a wire to the pad labeled “enable” on the back of the PCB if you want control over this input.
 Note that you will need to cut the trace that connects the enable line to Vcc on the PCB if you want to be able to disable the sensor.
 This trace is marked on the silkscreen, and there is a caret that indicates where we suggest you make the cut.

 The carrier board has a 0.086" mounting hole for a #2 screw.
 You can make the module more compact by cutting or grinding off this portion of the PCB if you do not need the mounting hole.

 Alternative Sharp Distance Sensors

-We carry two analog sharp distance sensors as well: the Sharp GP2Y0A21YK0F 10-80 cm and the Sharp GP2Y0A02YK0F 20-150 cm.
+We carry three analog sharp distance sensors as well: Sharp GP2Y0A41SK0F 4 – 30 cm, the Sharp GP2Y0A21YK0F 10 – 80 cm, and the Sharp GP2Y0A02YK0F 20 – 150 cm.
 These analog distance sensors have longer minimum detection distances and much lower response times than the GP2Y0D8105 and GP2Y0D810, but they can see farther and report the distance to the detected object rather than simply if an object is detected.

 Note: This product comes with the GP2Y0D805Z0F or GP2Y0D810Z0F soldered into the carrier PCB.
 We sell the sensor modules by themselves, and we sell the carrier PCB without the sensor for those who already have the sensor or who want to solder the board together personally.